soldee/MongoAssociateDeveloper/docs/Atlas.md

 <br>

 -synonyms
-    - Synonym mappings to use in your index.
-To learn more, see Define Synonym Mappings in Your Atlas Search Index
+    - Synonym mappings to use in your index

 ```js
 "synonyms": [